max-le-riche/terraform-faas-example/README.md

 # Managed Lambda functions on API Gateway w/ Terraform

-Terraform modules & Lambda functions to template a managed FaaS deployment
+Terraform modules & Lambda functions to template a managed deployment on FaaS